wildonion/gem/README.md

 * `ed25519` keypair for server checksum and verification using its commit (like ssh), updating app and time hash based locking api using `argon2`, `rust-crypto`, `noise`, `ring` and `ed25519-dalek` tools, also see the one inside the [payma](https://github.com/wildonion/payma) repo.

-* handle different versions of [hyper](https://hyper.rs/) in `main.rs` using its env var.
+* handle different versions of [hyper](https://hyper.rs/) in `main.rs` using its env var also create a proc macro attribute like `#[passport]` to put on top of the auth controllers.

 * complete graphql, redis and websocket routes and controllers setup for realtime strategies like game monitoring, chatapp and push notification also add redis server docker image inside the `docker-compose.yml`.

-* balance the loads between docker services and images using `k8s` on `DigitalOcean` cloud also CI/CD configuration files based on the latest commits.
+* balance the loads between docker services and images inside the `docker-compose` file using `k8s` on `DigitalOcean` cloud also CI/CD configuration files based on the latest commits and managing containers using [portainer](https://www.portainer.io/).

 * complete conse discrod monitoring bot, also run the bot loop `ws` shards based on a specific event inside the app.